XudongLinthu/deep-variational-metric-learning/README.md

 # deep-variational-metric-learning
-Reimplmenting in PyTorch.
+Reimplementing in PyTorch.
 Currently I do not have access to my orginal code used in the paper.
 Sorry for any inconvenience.